Which city is cheaper, Helsinki or Athens?

 The autumn brings many poeple to Athens as well as Helsinki.
 The autumn months attract visitors to Athens because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Additionally, the shopping scene and the natural beauty of the area are the main draw to Helsinki this time of year.

 Athens is much warmer than Helsinki in the autumn.
-The temperature in Athens is usually 19°C (67°F) in October, and Helsinki stays around 6°C (42°F).
+The daily temperature in Athens averages around 19°C (67°F) in October, and Helsinki fluctuates around 6°C (42°F).

 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the autumn, Athens often gets more sunshine than Helsinki.
 Athens gets 206 hours of sunny skies this time of year, while Helsinki receives 90 hours of full sun.